 Setting Up Your Page Information/Content

-Page Information includes the Title, META Keywords and META Description.
+Page Information includes the Title, META Keywords and META Description tags.
 Page Content covers the Headline, Text Links and Body Copy.

-How well you set up your Page Information and Page Content could mean the difference between very low and very high ranks on Search Engine Results Pages (SERPs).
+How well you set up your Page Information and Page Content could mean the difference between low and high ranks on search engine results pages (SERPs).

 Directions for Use